Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 ## Adding CircleProgressBarSurfaceItem at CirclePage
 CirclePage `CircleSurfaceItems`  can set `CircleProgressBarSurfaceItem` and `CircleSliderSurfaceItem`.
-`CircleProgressBarSurfaceItem` represent Circle ProgressBar.`progress1` at XAML code represents outter circle of below image. and `progress2` represents inner circle.
+`CircleProgressBarSurfaceItem` represent Circle ProgressBar.`progress1` at XAML code represents the outer circle of below image. and `progress2` represents the inner circle.
-If you use CircleProgressbar, you don't need to set `RotaryFocusTargetName` property of CirclePage.
+If you use CircleProgressbar, you don't need to set the `RotaryFocusTargetName` property of CirclePage.
-When `Value` property is incread or decrease. circle object extend or shrink following to `Value` property.
+When `Value` property is increased or decreased. circle object extends or shrinks following to the `Value` property.

 `CircleProgressBarSurfaceItem` has the following properties:
-- `Value` : Gets or sets the value of the progressbar..
+- `Value` : Gets or sets the value of the progress bar.
 - `IsVisible` : Gets or sets the visibility value of circle surface item.
 - `BarRadius` : Gets or sets the bar radius value.
 - `BackgroundRadius` : Gets or sets the background radius value.